-- 1. Members must exhibit and advance to each level classes per year. - 2.
-Beginning members who are 12 years or older must start at Level 3. - 3.
-Exhibit should be made on a doily covered cake board/foam board, as required.
+- Members must exhibit and advance to each level classes per year. - Beginning members who are 12 years or older must start at Level 3 - Exhibit should be made on a doily covered cake board/foam board, as required.
 No edible cakes to be exhibited. - All exhibits must include a notebook containing work plans, pictures, recipes and new decorating ideas and techniques learned.
 Member must indicate starting point of new information each year.
 Notebook will be consecutive years. - 5.
-No plastic decorations allowed unless specified. - 6.
-No glue allowed.
+No plastic decorations allowed unless specified. - No glue allowed.
 Decorations must be adhered with frosting, or other edible substance. - No commercial, store bought frosting allowed.
-When level allows, gum paste and/or fondant may be homemade or purchased. - ALL exhibitors may be required to make a border and flower (flower required starting at level 3) at the fair in front of the judge.
+When level allows, gum paste and/or fondant may be homemade or purchased. - 8.
+ALL exhibitors may be required to make a border and flower (flower required starting at level 3) at the fair in front of the judge.
 You may bring your own frosting, tips, tubes, etc.; otherwise supplies will be provided for use at the judging station.
 See individual levels to see what techniques are allowed.

 - 2741 Level 1 ages 7-9.
 Exhibit: 8" cake board covered, un-iced, on a 10" doily covered cake or foam board.
 Decorate with border and own design.
-Simple writing optional. - 2742 Best of Show, as deemed deserving by the judgeRosette only, no premium - 2743 Level 2 ages 10-11.
+Simple writing optional. - 2743 Level 2 ages 10-11.
 Exhibit: 8" cake board , iced, on a 10" doily covered cake or foam board.
 Decorate with simple wording, border, and own design.
-Simple sugar mold is optional. - 2744 Best of Show, as deemed deserving by the judgeRosette only, no premium
+Simple sugar mold is optional. - 2744 Best of Show, as deemed deserving by the judge ......Rosette only, no premium

 - 2745 Level 3 12 years & older.
 Exhibit: 10" round cake dummy displayed on a 12" doily-covered cake or foam board.
 Dummy must be a minimum of 3" thick.
 Decorate showing the four basic decorating techniques (border, top & bottom, leaf, flower & writing).
 Sides must be decorated. - 2746 Level 4 Continue practice with basic decorating and increase use of more difficult techniques.
 Exhibit decorated, shaped cake dummy (square, rectangle, star, animal, character, etc.) showing new techniques learned.
 Any theme (birthday, shower, anniversary, special occasion).
 Cake dummy must be made of Styrofoam.
-May use fondant and gum paste techniques. - 2747 Best of Show, as deemed deserving by the judgeRosette only, no premium - 2748 Level 5 Continue previous techniques learned, and work on learning and mastering more difficult techniques.
+May use fondant and gum paste techniques. - 2747 Best of Show, as deemed deserving by the judge ......Rosette only, no premium - 2748 Level 5 Continue previous techniques learned, and work on learning and mastering more difficult techniques.
 Exhibit: Simple two-tiered cake.
 No separation between tiers.
 Minimum base size of 10".
 Any theme.
 Top ornament optional.
 Plastic figures/ornaments may be used on top only, to carry out theme.
 Additional frosting techniques may include air brushing and stencils. - 2749 Level 6 Continue previous techniques learned, and work on learning and mastering more difficult techniques.
 Exhibit: Decorated, three-tiered wedding cake.
 Minimum 12" base.
 Must separate at least one tier.
-Materials for top may be purchased (figures, ribbon, etc.) or made by exhibitor (sugar bells, flowers, etc.) Plastic decorations permitted to follow out the theme on cake. - 2750 Best of Show, as deemed deserving by the judgeRosette only, no premium - 2751 Level 7 Continue previous techniques learned, and work on learning and mastering more difficult techniques.
+Materials for top may be purchased (figures, ribbon, etc.) or made by exhibitor (sugar bells, flowers, etc.) Plastic decorations permitted to follow out the theme on cake. - 2751 Level 7 Continue previous techniques learned, and work on learning and mastering more difficult techniques.
 Exhibit: Wedding cake, own design.
 Cake design must be included in notebook.
 No color-flow fountain.
-May use stairs, with cake top of own creativity. - 2752 Level 8-10 Continue previous techniques learned, and work on learning and mastering more difficult techniques. - 2753 Best of Show, as deemed deserving by the judgeRosette only, no premium
+May use stairs, with cake top of own creativity. - 2752 Level 8-10 Continue previous techniques learned, and work on learning and mastering more difficult techniques. - 2753 Best of Show, as deemed deserving by the judge ......Rosette only, no premium